Professional Bio

 Christopher & Banks Advised and supported the CEO through a leadership transition and merchandising-driven turnaround

-Cost Plus World Market Joined the board and advised the CEO and leadership team through a merchandising-driven turnaround and strategic sale process
+Cost Plus World Market Served on the board and advised the CEO and leadership team through a merchandising-driven turnaround and strategic sale process

 Guess Invested to support key new team members and an operating turnaround

-Gymboree Joined the board and partnered with the chairman on a merchandising-led turnaround; helped build a new world-class management team and a growth strategy including the incubation and successful launch of two new retail concepts; and oversaw a strategic sale process
+Gymboree Served on tthe board and partnered with the chairman on a merchandising-led turnaround; helped build a new world-class management team and a growth strategy including the incubation and successful launch of two new retail concepts; and oversaw a strategic sale process

 Kirklands Invested to support the management team through a merchandising-driven turnaround